 Family Members Can Recover Damages in a South Carolina Wrongful Death Claim

-In all negligence cases, victims generally hold the liable party accountable by recovering monetary damages through an insurance liability claim or lawsuit.
+In all negligence cases, victims generally hold the liable party accountable by recovering monetary damages through an insurance liability claim or personal injury lawsuit.
 Similarly, families who lost close relatives may receive compensation when their loved one’s death was “caused by the wrongful act, neglect, or default of another,” per South Carolina Code § 15-51-10.

 The beneficiaries of wrongful death cases are generally members of the deceased’s immediate family.
 This could include their: